microsoft/azuredevopslabs/labs/vsts/packagemanagement/readme.md

 - How do I enable my feature teams to iterate rapidly without stepping on other teams’ work?
 - How do I give my teams autonomy to iterate at the pace that’s right for them?

 These questions aren’t just applicable to newly growing teams.
-If you’re an established team with a legacy codebase, you may be asking these same questions as you’re being asked to deliver more value, ever faster.
-Regardless of your situation, componentization can help you build a codebase that scales to the size of your team and the speed of today’s development.
+If you’re an established team with a legacy code base, you may be asking these same questions as you’re being asked to deliver more value, ever faster.
+Regardless of your situation, componentization can help you build a code base that scales to the size of your team and the speed of today’s development.

 In this module, we'll explore how binary composition through package management can help you manage and share your external dependencies, your OSS, and your isolated shared components.